-Warwick Road, the lost York Road, The Casino, Victoria Terrace
+Warwick Road, the lost Upton Lodge and York Road, 'The Casino', Victoria Terrace

-Walking down the curving hill of Warwick Road from the Duke of York public house on the corner, one passes Upton Place on the right, a relatively recent curling road with housws fitting into the spaces behind the Victorian housing.
-Towards the cul-de-sac, on sees a 'rear' entrance to 'Home Cottage 1889'.
+Walking down the curving hill of Warwick Road from the Duke of York public house on the corner, one passes Upton Place on the right, a relatively recent curling road with houses fitting into the spaces behind the Victorian housing.
+Towards the cul-de-sac, one sees a 'rear' entrance to 'Home Cottage 1889'.
 Similar vintage (1970s?) houses are seen on either side of the Upton Place entrance on Warwick Road.

 'York Road' – did it really exist?

-Below these on the western side of Warwick Road stands a detached house which is twisted at an angle to the building line of the houses around it: number 35.
+Below these 1970s houses on the western side of Warwick Road stands a detached house which is twisted at an angle to the building line of the houses around it: number 35.
 On a detail of White's map of Ipswich dated 1867 (the larger section is shown with annotations on our page about Belle Vue Road (and Belle Vue Retreat), a short street running roughly east-west is shown running between the upper part of Palmerston Road and Warwick Road labelled 'York Road'.
 This would be a logical name given its proximity to the Duke of York pub.
 The open area to the south on the detail is labelled 'Freehold Land Society'.
 This area was amongst the first to be developed for housing by the Ipswich & Suffolk Freehold Land Society (F.L.S.).
 The first structures were 'workman's houses' in nearby Lancaster Road and it may be significant that the later – and much larger – Rose Hill F.L.S. estate (January 1870) included the 'York Road' which we see today running between Felixstowe Road and Upper Cavendish Street.
 See our Rosehill house names page for more on York Road and environs.
 Perhaps post-Rose Hill Estate, this York Road was built over to avoid confusion.

 Ipswich Historic Lettering: Warwick map 1Aerial view showing angle of No. 35